Today, 1 in 3 children are out of school in countries affected by war of disaster.

 The exhibition was placed at the baggage collection area in Palma de Mallorca Airport, Spain – a spot where every delegate attending the Safe Schools Conference 2019, would pass through.

 This professional campaign titled 'The Class of No Tomorrow' was published in United Arab Emirates in May, 2019.
 It was created for the brand: Unicef, by ad agency: Traffic.
 This Experiential medium campaign is related to the Public Interest, NGO industry and contains 1 media asset.
-It was submitted about 3 years ago.
+It was submitted over 3 years ago.

 Advertising Agency: Traffic Digital, Dubai, United Arab Emirates